Bytes and Bits

 Casey Brown

-I'm not sure I agree about Diagnostics.
-To me, it seemed more like Troubleshooting.
+I'm not sure I agree about Profiling.
+To me, it seemed more like Diagnostics.

 Morgan Taylor